 We are subject to a complex system of laws and regulations related to international trade, including economic sanctions and export control laws and regulations.
 We also depend on our distributors and agents for compliance and adherence to local laws and regulations in the markets in which they operate.
 Significant political or regulatory developments in the jurisdictions in which we sell our products, such as those stemming from the presidential administration in the United States or the U.K.'s potential exit from the E.U. (known as "Brexit"), are difficult to predict and may have a material adverse effect on us.
 For example, in the United States, the presidential administration has imposed tariffs on imports from China, Mexico, Canada and other countries, and has expressed support for greater restrictions on free trade and increase tariffs on goods imported into the United States.
-Changes in U.S. political, regulatory and economic conditions or in its policies governing international trade and foreign manufacturing and investment in the United States.
+Changes in U.S. political, regulatory and economic conditions or in its policies governing international trade and foreign manufacturing and investment in the United States could adversely affect our sales in the United States.